arkirchner/StripeSubHub/README.md

 # StripeSubHub

-Simple Stripe subscription management with three payment states:
-"unpaid," "paid," and "canceled."
+Simple Stripe subscription management with three payment states: "unpaid," "paid," and "canceled."

-Unpaid is the default state of a subscription.
+- **Unpaid** is the default state of a subscription when created via Stripe.

-A subscription is considered paid when the latest invoice is paid.
-The paid status is different from the subscription's active state.
-A subscription is active during a long-running payment processing.
+- A subscription is considered **paid** when the first invoice is successfully paid.

-The cancelation is recorded with the subscription state canceled.
-A canceled subscription automatically closes all invoices.

-A paid subscription can be canceled in the app.
+- A paid subscription can be manually **canceled** in the app.
+A cancelation with a webhook event is unrestricted.

+These states do not directly reflect the subscription's activity on Stripe during the processing phases.
+The focus is keeping the local record in sync and reflecting the state of unpaid, paid, and canceled.

 ## Data structure